 As of late, Keylor Navas has been enjoying arguably the best run of his Paris Saint-Germain career.
 But off the pitch, there is quite a bit of turmoil.

 Navas recently joined national team counterparts Bryan Ruiz and Celso Borges in a defamation lawsuit against several former Costa Rican national team officials.

-The PSG goalkeeper, along with Ruiz and Borges, were accused of aspiring to throw matches in order to force the firing of now-former Costa Rican national team manager Jorge Luis Pinto in 2014.
-The trio of players had in mind of losing three consecutive matches in an effort to trigger an alleged clause in Pinto’s contract that with such defeats in a row, he would be fired.
+The PSG goalkeeper, Ruiz, and Borges were accused of aspiring to throw matches in order to force the firing of now-former Costa Rican national team manager Jorge Luis Pinto in 2014.
+The trio of players had in mind losing three consecutive matches in an effort to trigger an alleged clause in Pinto’s contract that with such defeats in a row, he would be fired.